jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/read/balanceof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The total balance of token a holder has for a specified project, including claimed and unclaimed tokens.**
+**The total balance of tokens a holder has for a specified project, including claimed and unclaimed tokens.**

 ### Definition